richelbilderbeek/cicone/README.md

 There lived a beautiful girl with her dad and jealous step-mother

 the witch gave a red apple to Snow White
+The dwarves were working and singing in the mine.
 This story involves some dwarves. and they lived happily ever after.